 Dinner In Getsemani

 Walk into Getsemani and eat some local cuisine at Celele.
-After dinner, explore the winding streets full of colonial charm, experience the lively street life, and buy some beautiful local art!
+After dinner, explore the lively streets that are full of colonial charm.
+This is a great place to buy some beautiful local art too!

-Getsemani is one of the liveliest areas of Cartagena in the evenings and a fun place to take in the electric atmosphere.
+Getsemani is one of the most fun areas of Cartagena in the evenings and a exciting place to take in the electric atmosphere.

 Day 2 – Cartagena Itinerary